 “Patients with disabilities tend to present with later stage disease, have reduced treatment options, and a higher cancer mortality than their non-disabled counterparts.”

-Tips for Reducing Your Cancer Risk
+Tips for Reducing Cancer Risk

 Some of these preventative measures include:

 - Seeking regular medical care.
 Like anyone else, people with CP should have yearly physical exams.
-Depending on your family history, your doctor may recommend further screening, including genetic tests like BRCA, which can be used to check for genetic mutations linked to breast and ovarian cancers.
+Depending on family history, your child’s doctor may recommend further screening, including genetic tests like BRCA, which can be used to check for genetic mutations linked to breast and ovarian cancers.

-Managing Life With Cerebral Palsy
+Managing Life With Cerebral Palsy and Cancer

 In addition to being vulnerable to certain types of cancer, people with cerebral palsy may have other health complications that can affect their quality of life for years to come.